Importance of Living Wills & Controlling Your Own Destiny

-Everyone that has reached an age sufficient enough to be making life decisions, should definitely consider getting living will.
+Everyone who has reached an age sufficient enough to be making life decisions should definitely consider getting living will.
 This is in addition to any other type of legal document one has secured.
 Those are also vitally important.

 Please accept this bit of advice from the perspective of having been in the nursing profession and having seen the good, the bad and the ugly decisions that are made for people once they can no longer tell the doctors and other decision makers what they might have wanted or wished regarding medical care for themselves.

 This first story has to do with a terminal cancer patient that I attended as a private duty nurse.
 It was one of the very few private duty cases that I ever accepted and I felt an obligation to remain on the case until the death of the patient.
 This was not easy!
 I'll call him Mr. X.

 He was a lovely man with metastasized cancer that had spread over his entire body.
-He was most often in pain.
-His veins were poked and assaulted with so many intravenous fluids and medications, that they were harder and harder to find and keep patent (open and free flowing.)
-When they finally had to try to find some available veins in his feet because the other sites had been exhausted, he screamed out with pain.
-I refused to inflict this suffering and the floor nurses had to follow the doctors orders instead.
+Mr. X was most often in pain.
+His veins were poked and assaulted with so many intravenous fluids and medications that they were harder and harder to find and keep open and free flowing.

+When they finally had to try to find some available veins in his feet because the other sites had been exhausted he screamed out with pain.
+I elected not to inflict this suffering and the floor nurses had to follow the doctors orders instead.

-When he was no longer able to receive fluids and medications, he quite peacefully slipped into a semi-comatose state and quietly died.
+When he was no longer able to receive fluids and medications he quite peacefully slipped into a semi comatose state and quietly died.
 All the many needless weeks of suffering had come to a close.

-Had Mr. X had a living will (also called an advanced directive), and his intentions regarding care "above and beyond" the ordinary.........especially if chances of a full recovery looked grim, this long drawn out scenario might never have occurred.
+Had Mr. X had a living will (also called an advanced directive) and his intentions regarding care "above and beyond" the ordinary especially if chances of a full recovery looked grim, this long drawn out scenario might never have occurred.
 His peaceful death could have come earlier and he would have suffered far less pain!

 Another example goes back to my student nursing days when I actually volunteered to be in the hospital.
-I was asked to "sit" with a patient that was in a private room and was in a full coma.
+I was asked to sit with a patient that was in a private room and was in a full coma.
 He was hooked up to all kinds of medical paraphernalia including a respirator.
-(At that point in my desired nursing career, it was actually a bit scary for me!)
+At that point in my desired nursing career it was actually a bit scary for me!

 His family wanted to "keep him alive" until family members from other parts of the country could get there to see him.

-Yes..........his body was in that bed..........but he was hardly alive in any other sense.
+Yes his body was in that bed but he was hardly alive in any other sense.
 He could not breathe on his own and he was determined to be brain dead.
 The only thing moving was the heaving of his chest in time with the noise of the respirator.
 Was this the life he would have wished for himself?
 I often wondered.

-Do an online search of Living Wills.
+Do an online search of living wills.
 You can print out forms that meet various state requirements and all at no cost.
-My heartiest recommendations would be that you protect yourself and make your wishes known TODAY.
+My heartiest recommendations would be that you protect yourself and make your wishes known today.
 Tomorrow could be too late!

 © 2008 Peggy Woods